Have you ever been in this situation when small talk doesn’t work…

 Question: What do you do when the conversation starts to feel awkward, artificial, or stilted?

-Answer: Move past the small talk and get to something that really matters.
+Answer: When small talk doesn’t work move past the small talk and get to something that really matters.
 Here are three ideas from 11 Laws of Likability.

 - Be you: The basics of The Law of Authenticity are… be yourself!
 Be genuine!
 When you’re making small talk you’re typically reaching.
 Instead of looking for what might be a good conversation topic, be yourself.
 When you’re comfortable in your own skin, you’re bound to have a better and deeper conversation.